Ssalgia/MetaphorMoodTracker/README.md

 Following are the steps to run the application.

-1.In order to run this code, use the followung commands from 'MetaphorMoodTracker'. pip install -r requirements.txt
+1.In order to run this code, use the following commands from 'MetaphorMoodTracker'.

+pip install -r requirements.txt

 Make changes in the following file for the followu=ing variables as per the requirements file : app.py

 Variable 1 - metaphor_api_key ( API key generated on Metaphor website)

 Vairable 2 - openai.api_key ( API Key generated on OPEN AI website)

-2.After the dependecies are installed successfully start the app by running the following command form the Metaphor folder: python app.py
+2.After the dependecies are installed successfully start the app by running the following command form the Metaphor folder:

+python app.py

 3.Open the localhost:5000 in your browser.